 A change management process describes the stages that take your organization from its current state—the technologies, structures, tools, values, and expectations that teams are already familiar with—to the unfamiliar, future state to which you need to go.

 It’s important to have a process in place that clearly lays out the stages of change management to ensure the change goes smoothly.
-If employee satisfaction and productivity declines during a change and only goes in that direction, it can impact the customer experience and company-wide performance.
+If employee satisfaction and productivity dive during a change, that can negatively impact customer experience and company performance.

 David pointed to one well-known framework that’s helpful for understanding the overall stages of change management and its impact on the organization—Kurt Lewin’s change management model (a relative of David’s).
 “Change management starts with unfreezing old values, introducing new values, and trying to freeze those new values,” said David.